 GMAT Official Guide series 2021 – It is a guide series available on the official website which includes 181 questions on QR, VR & IR.

 GMAT Preparation 2021: Best Books for GMAT Preparation

 These three GMAT books must buy before you start the preparation for GMAT.

 - The Official Guide for GMAT Review Book (Latest Edition)

 - GMAT Sentence Correction Strategy Guide Book (By Manhattan GMAT)

-Besides these three books, there are also some best books for GMAT preparation which are based on a particular topic like quantitative, verbal, etc.
+But, you have to keep in mind that the best books for GMAT preparation mean nothing without execution.
+Besides these three books, there are also some best GMAT books that are based on a particular topic like quantitative, verbal, etc.

 - The Official Guide for GMAT Quantitative Review – This book has several GMAT sample questions that may go beyond the primary GMAT Official Guide book.

 - Kaplan GMAT Math Workbook – Some candidates have found this guide book as a good one to get the basics.

 Best books for GMAT preparation: Top verbal reasoning books: